Assignment of benefit is changing on 1 July: what your practice needs to know

 In conclusion

 Assignment of benefit isn’t new, but from 1 July the responsibility for proving it, and keeping that proof for two years, is shifting.
 The one mandatory change on day one is record-keeping.
-Pre-service assignment, digital workflows, and the rest can come in at a pace that works for your practice.
+Pre-service assignment, digital workflows, and the rest can come in at a pace that works for your practice, and the late-June concessions, a 12-month transition for verbal consent and enduring assignment for your regular bulk-billed patients, give you more room to get there than it first appeared.

 Get your record-keeping sorted, confirm your software and comms tools are ready, brief your team, prepare your patients, and keep a close eye on the claims that don’t go through cleanly.
 The practices that sail through this will be the ones that treat it as an operational and financial change to manage, not just a form to fill in.